-The first factor in the immune system’s health is vitamin C which contributes to the synthesis of the white blood cells.
-The deficit in vitamin C results in fewer white blood cells and a weak immune system.
+The first factor in the immune system’s health is vitamin C which contributes to the synthesis of white blood cells.
+Vitamin C deficiency results in fewer white blood cells and a weak immune system.
 The good news is fruits that contain vitamins C are commonly available in all seasons.

 Vitamin C supports the production of interferon.
-Interferons are a particular protein made by cells.
+Interferons are particular proteins made by cells.
 Every cell in our body makes and releases two kinds of interferons called alpha and beta, and white blood cells release gamma.

 In case of a cell infection with viruses or other germs, body cells send interferon-alpha and interferon-beta as a warning signal to white blood cells.
 The message triggers them to release interferon-gamma.
 This interferon fights off the infection.